oceakun/newPortfolio-portfolio-reactTypescript/README.md

 A space for Amity students to share, learn and grow, together.

 ## Objectives
+Students can
-* For students to share resources for coding , ML , Cloud Computing , blockchain
+* share resources for coding, ML, Cloud Computing and blockchain, along with   new emerging fields in the form of links to
+    * legit books
-* to get links to legit books, online courses and great articles
+    * online courses
+    * great articles.